Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 paste the above (with the proper workflowId) into bash and press enter.

-Debug in VisualStudio (if its not already running) and view the progress if you see error messages in the debug terminal in vs about mc.exe make sure youve copied over as mentioned above. ie copy mc.exe to \monai-deploy-workflow-manager\src\TaskManager\TaskManager\bin\Debug\net6.0
+Debug in VisualStudio (if its not already running) and view the progress if you see error messages in the debug terminal in vs about mc.exe make sure you've copied it over as mentioned above. ie copy mc.exe to \monai-deploy-workflow-manager\src\TaskManager\TaskManager\bin\Debug\net6.0

-in the argo tab `https://localhost:2746/workflows?limit=50` you should see the activity of the argo task running. once complete the code will process the callback and update messages.
+in the argo tab [https://localhost:2746/workflows?limit=50](https://localhost:2746/workflows?limit=50) you should see the activity of the argo task running. once complete the code will process the callback and update messages.

 in MongoCompass check the results, by refreshing then selecting the created WorkflowInstance